CharlesGueunet/vimmic/README.md

 __ISSUES__
 ----------

-* C/CPP: If you are using CMake with Ninja, the generated `compile_command.json` use relative paths.
+* C/CPP: [Fixed in CMake 3.11] If you are using CMake with Ninja, the generated `compile_command.json` use relative paths.
 This is a CMake issue, if you use the `extra/vimmic_cpp_config.sh` script you need to generate the config file for your C/CPP project with using Make as generator and switch to Ninja after.